GMW3144/SubgraphIsomorphisms/README.md

 If we are constructing it with an estimate, then we must provide field outlierValue, which will give us the threshold for the outlier.
 We also will provide a list of random subgraph methods.
 These are contained within the corresponding if statements.

-The constructHeatMap.py will create heatmaps for the hard-to-find instances found by RandomWalkEstimation.
+The "constructHeatMap.py" (within HeatMap) will create heatmaps for the hard-to-find instances found by RandomWalkEstimation.
 We must provide the location of folder containing these files as a field within the main function.